Persian-Caesar/Ticker-Boy/README.md

   </a>

 Hi👋🏻

 I'm **[Ticker Boy](https://discord.com/oauth2/authorize?client_id=905297556836343849&scope=bot+applications.commands&permissions=2080374975)🎟**

-With my help, you can create a completely professional ticket system in your Discord server⚙️ My capabilities and features include fast and strong support, support for slash commands, support for text commands, having a beautiful and professional dashboard for setting bots on the server, working with the ticket system using buttons and menus and other things🎓
+With my help, you can create a completely professional ticket system in your Discord server⚙️

+My capabilities and features include fast and strong support, support for slash commands, support for text commands, having a beautiful and professional dashboard for setting bots on the server, working with the ticket system using buttons and menus and other things🎓

-By adding me to your server, experience a better and new ticket system 🫂❤️‍🔥 this source bot writes with and Coded With Love❤️ with much works❤️‍🔥 with inviting **"[Ticker Boy](https://discord.com/oauth2/authorize?client_id=905297556836343849&scope=bot+applications.commands&permissions=2080374975)"** you can help us to make so many bots in future🫂. please give **"star ⭐️"** to this project❤️
+By adding me to your server, experience a better and new ticket system 🫂❤️‍🔥

+this source bot writes with and Coded With Love❤️ with much works❤️‍🔥, so please give **"star ⭐️"** to this project❤️

+with inviting **"[Ticker Boy](https://discord.com/oauth2/authorize?client_id=905297556836343849&scope=bot+applications.commands&permissions=2080374975)"** you can help us to make so many bots in future🫂.

 some example images about the bot👇🏻